|

 This page is for adults or older children who want to

-learn more about the birth of Jesus Christ.
+Nativity".
 (Younger children will like our Baby

 promised to send a Savior to save us from our sins.
 You can read more about the Old Testament